Concealed Neck Pouch - Travel Neck Pouch - Neck Wallet - Neck Stash

 The biggest advantage of the hidden neck pouch is its ability to be hidden from thieves.
 What many travelers are unaware of is that neck wallets are available with or without a unique security feature - an anti-snatch security cable.

-Woven into the neck strap of certain security neck wallets is a steel security wire, which is designed to prevent a snatch and run thief from grabbing the neck strap from behind and yanking it from around the travelers neck.
+Woven into the neck strap of certain security neck wallets is a steel security wire, which is designed to prevent a snatch and run thief from grabbing the neck strap from behind and yanking it from around the traveler's neck.
+Additionally, some skilled street thieves in parts of Europe or 3rd world countries have been known to look for travelers wearing neck pouches.

 Disadvantages of Security Neck Pouches

-This was the first security neck pouch of its kind, and is the most popular when it comes to the travel neck pouches with security cables.
-The PacSafe PouchSafe 100 is the smallest of the line, and will remain the most concealed because it is designed to fit flat against your body.
+This was the first security neck pouch of its kind, and is the most popular when it comes to the travel neck pouches with an anti-slicing wire embedded into the neck strap (see above photo).
+The PacSafe Coversafe X75 designed to fit flat against your body in order to help keep it concealed.
 Made of rip-stop nylon, the pouch has a moisture proof liner and is hand washable.

-A larger version of the PacSafe PouchSafe 100 is available for those who have a larger amount of items.
-The PouchSafe 150 holds more items, and also allows it to be worn exposed if needed.
-The above photo is a drawing of the security features of the PouchSafe neck wallet.
+A larger version of the Coversafe X75 is available for those who have a larger amount of items.
+The Coversafe V150 holds more items, is RFID blocking and also allows it to be worn exposed if needed.

 Security waist wallets have been worn by travelers as long as anyone can remember and are one of the most popular ways for travelers to carry money and valuables when hidden.